Skip to main content

 Similar to performing in a seated position, this is a great exercise to maintain or improve your leg strength and mobility.
 It also adds a component of balance and stability.
 To perform this exercise:

-• Begin by standing tall beside a wall or gently holding on to a sturdy chair.
+• Begin by standing upright beside a wall or gently holding on to a sturdy chair.

 • Raise your left leg, lifting your knee toward your chest.